benech17/Named-Entity-Recognition/README.md

 Named Entity Recognition
 ==========================

 I made my first artificial neural network to find if a sentence (in French) contains a Named Entity (person,place,organization) or not.
+(97% accuracy)

 I learned the fundamentals of Machine Learning in python with the O'Reilly book [Hands-on Machine Learning with Scikit-Learn and TensorFlow](https://www.lpsm.paris/pageperso/has/source/Hand-on-ML.pdf):